 Paris is an enigma.
-Breathtakingly beautiful, historically astounding and known as the city of lights and love, Paris also has a side that is not so pretty.
-With a population of 2.2 million that swells to 16 million throughout the year, with the spring and summer tourist seasons attracting the largest crowds, there are a LOT of people and personal space is hard to find.
+Breathtakingly beautiful, historically astounding and known as the city of lights and love.
+Paris also has a side that is not so pretty.
+With a population of 2.2 million that swells to 16 million throughout the year.
+With the spring and summer tourist seasons attracting the largest crowds, there are a lot of people.
+Personal space is hard to find.

 A dinner table in a neighborhood cafe would be classified as a cocktail table in the U.S. Want to have a private conversation over dinner?
 Stay home, unless you want to spend BIG money at a larger upscale restaurant.
 And yet, the Parisians handle it beautifully.
-The neighborhood cafe can seem loud and crowded but if you pay attention everyone is engaged in their own personal story and seemingly unaware of those sitting at the next table which is less than eight inches from them.
+The neighborhood cafe can seem loud and crowded.
+But, if you pay attention everyone is engaged in their own personal story and seemingly unaware of those sitting at the next table.
+A table that is less than eight inches from them.
 Our best dining experiences were found at the tiniest tables in the tiniest cafes!

 Traffic at Warp Speed

-Traffic in all forms moves at warp speed in Paris, whether it be foot traffic, cars, bicycles, trains, you name it, it moves fast!
-If you want to stroll along the sidewalks and window shop you’d be well-advised to stay to the side or risk being bumped aside.
-And, while strolling the Champs Elysees stirs up all kinds of romantic images, and is far less crowded, the reality is it is an avenue of ridiculously overpriced retail venues visited only by those dressed to the 9’s whose sole purpose is to be seen.
+Traffic in all forms moves at warp speed in Paris.
+Whether it be foot traffic, cars, bicycles, trains, you name it, it moves fast!
+If you want to stroll along the sidewalks and window shop you’d be well-advised to stay to the side.
+Or risk being bumped aside.
+While strolling the Champs Elysees stirs up all kinds of romantic images, the reality is it is an avenue of ridiculously overpriced retail venues.
+It is visited only by those dressed to the 9’s whose sole purpose is to be seen.
 There are 100 better ways to spend your time; such as take the super fun Fat Tire Bike Tour!

 The Ugly American

 Is the stereotype of the so-called ugly American still prevalent in Paris?
 I think the answer is like so many other things about Paris; not easily defined one way or the other.
-We found most people we asked were willing to help point us in the right direction while others we asked just looked right through us, but don’t we all find that pretty much everywhere we go?
+We found most people we asked were willing to help point us in the right direction.
+Others we asked just looked right through us, but don’t we all find that pretty much everywhere we go?

 Blending is the Key

-Blending in is key to successful travel, we believe, especially if you don’t want to be “labeled” as anything.
+Blending in is key to successful travel.
+Especially if you don’t want to be “labeled” as anything.
 Don’t wear a brightly colored t-shirt with the U.S. (or any nation) flag emblazoned across the front.
 You can be proud of where you come from but you don’t need to put it in their faces.
 You are, after all, a guest in their country.
 Don’t speak the language?
-Talking louder and slower doesn’t make anyone understand you more, it makes you stupid.
+Talking louder and slower doesn’t make anyone understand you more.
+It makes you stupid.
 Don’t do it.
-Learn a few key phrases, say them politely and with a smile and it will glean a pleasant response.
+Learn a few key phrases, say them politely and with a smile.
+It will glean a pleasant response.